ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 7. The **Original IP/Range** is one of the IPs from the Suballocated IP address range.
 8. Optionally, for port forwarding, click the **Protocol** down arrow and select **TCP**.
 9. The **Original Port** in this example is ``8000``.
 Ports below 1024 are reserved.
 Select a port that is not previously used with the original IP address or range.
-10. The **Translated IP/Range** is the IP address of the VM on the private organization Virtual Data Center you want connected.
+10. The **Translated IP/Range** is the IP address of the VM on the private Organization virtual data center you want connected.
 11. The **Translated Port** is the port on the previous VM that the servicer is listening on.
 In this example, port 3389 is the default remote desktop port.
 12. Optionally, define a description, then click **KEEP**.
 13. Click **Save changes**.